Fogsight/Quickstart2DWithExtendedFlexibleUI/README.md

 # Quickstart2DWithExtendedFlexibleUI
-Template for the new Unity project with ExtendedFlexibleUI
+Template for the new Unity project with ExtendedFlexibleUI (work in constant progress)

 Originaly created and shared for the [GDN's](https://discord.gg/GDN) Code Gift project https://github.com/Game-Dev-Network/code-gift